Pat Jones (American football)

 Days after the 1988 season, Oklahoma State and the NCAA released the results of an unusual joint investigation into the football program.
 The investigation revealed several major violations dating prior to Johnson's tenure, principally involvement in a "bidding war" for Dykes out of high school.
 The Cowboys were banned from bowl games for three years and from live television for two years, and they were also limited to 20 scholarships from 1989 to 1992.
 Jones was not directly implicated in any wrongdoing; indeed, the investigation found that no violations had taken place in two years.
 He was unable to put together another winning team due to the sanctions, and left OSU after the 1994 season.
 In Jones' last six years, the Cowboys won only seven games in Big Eight play, including three winless conference records.
+They bottomed out in 1991 with an 0-10-1 record that is still the worst in school history.
 As it turned out, they would need almost the entire decade of the 1990s to recover; they would only have one winning season from 1989 to 2001.
 His 62 wins would be the most in school history until Gundy passed him in 2012.

 Jones was also an NFL assistant coach with the Miami Dolphins from 1996 to 2003 and Oakland Raiders from 2004 to 2006.
 He is a member of the Gator Bowl, Arkansas and Oklahoma Halls of Fame.

-Jones can be heard on weekdays on WWLS (AM) "The Sports Animal" in Oklahoma City, and on KYAL "The Sports Animal" in Tulsa.
-Pat also provides in-studio gameday commentary for Fox Sports Southwest college football programming.
+Jones retired from coaching and joined KYAL 97.1FM "The Sports Animal" in Tulsa on April 17, 2006.
+He can still be heard on "The Sports Animal Tulsa" each weekday along with WWLS (AM) "The Sports Animal" in Oklahoma City.
+Pat also provided in-studio gameday commentary for Fox Sports Southwest college football programming.